Prashanna-Raj-Pandit/STAT-561--Predictive-Modeling/README.md

 Student Performance (Model diagnostics.pdf): Linear regression with cross-validation, achieving an R-squared of 0.9893 and RMSE of 1.99, with residual diagnostics confirming model assumptions.
 Loan Approval (Model diagnostics.pdf): Logistic regression with 85.53% accuracy, 100% sensitivity, and 50% specificity, with ROC curve analysis.

-Contributing
-Contributions are welcome!
-If you have suggestions for improving the analyses, adding new models, or enhancing visualizations, please:

 **Reference:**
 Iranian Churn [Dataset].
 (2020).
 UCI Machine Learning Repository. https://doi.org/10.24432/C5JW3Z.